 My research focuses on the theoretical implications of economic policy in settings with heterogeneous agents, portfolio choice, and financial frictions.
 Within this theoretical framework, my research makes contributions in 4 different subfields of macroeconomics:

-My teaching portfolio includes Game Theory (at the undergraduate level, including a popular online text) and Macroeconomics at the MBA, MS, and PhD levels, including a novel distance-learning course design.
+My teaching portfolio includes Game Theory (at the undergraduate level, including a popular online text) and Macroeconomics at all levels, including a comprehensive text designed specifically for MS students.